-Redwood Creek Trail is a 15.6 mile lightly trafficked out and back trail located near Orick, CA that features a river.
+Redwood Creek Trail is a 15.6 mile lightly trafficked out and back trail located near Orick, California that features a river.
 The trail is rated as moderate and primarily used for hiking and camping.

 Lovely trail along a creek surrounded by redwoods.
 With a permit, one can camp anywhere along the creek, the only place in the park it's possible to camp outside a campground.